 Results from one study suggest that there may be some benefit in both OS and PFS from resection of the primary in the setting of unresectable colorectal metastases.
-738 Other retrospective analyses also have shown a potential benefit.
-739-741 An analysis of the SEER database also identified a survival benefit of primary tumor resection in this setting.
-742 On the other hand, the prospective, multicenter phase II NSABP C-10 trial showed that patients with an asymptomatic primary colon tumor and unresectable metastatic disease who received mFOLFOX6 with bevacizumab experienced an acceptable level of morbidity without upfront resection of the primary tumor.
-The median OS was 19.9 months.
+To Other retrospective analyses also have shown a potential benefit.
+Separate analyses of the SEER database and the National Cancer Data Base also identified a survival benefit of primary tumor resection in this setting.
+Separate analyses

+On the other hand, a different analysis of the National Cancer Data Base came to the opposite conclusion.
+823 Furthermore, the prospective. multicenter phase II NSABP C-10 trial showed that patients with an asymptomatic primary colon tumor and unresectable metastatic disease who received mFOLFOX6 with bevacizumab experienced an acceptable level of morbidity without upfront resection of the primary tumor.
+824 The median OS was 19.9 months.
 Notably, symptomatic improvement in the primary is often seen with systemic chemotherapy even within the first 1 to 2 weeks.
-Furthermore, complications from the intact primary lesion are uncommon in these circumstances, and its removal delays initiation of systemic chemotherapy.
-In fact, a recent systematic review concluded that resection of the primary does not reduce complications and does not improve OS.
-However, other systematic reviews and meta-analyses have concluded that, whereas data may not be strong, resection of the primary tumor may provide a survival benefit.
-Another systematic review and meta-analysis identified 5 studies that compared open to laparoscopic palliative colectomies in this setting.
-The laparoscopic approach resulted in shorter lengths of hospital stays (P < .001), fewer postoperative complications (P = .01), and lower estimated blood loss (P < .01).
+Furthermore, complications from the intact primary lesion are uncommon in these circumstances, 378 and its removal delays initiation of systemic chemotherapy.
+In fact, a systematic review concluded that resection of the primary does not reduce complications and does not improve OS.825 However, other systematic reviews and meta-analyses have concluded that, whereas data may not be strong, resection of the primary tumor may provide a survival benefit.
+817,826-828 Another systematic review and meta-analysis identified 5 studies that compared open to laparoscopic palliative colectomies in this setting.
+829 The laparoscopic approach resulted in shorter lengths of hospital stays (P < .001), fewer postoperative complications (P = .01), and lower estimated blood loss (P < .01).

 Overall, the panel believes that the risks of surgery outweigh the possible benefits of resection of asymptomatic primary tumors in the setting of unresectable colorectal metastases.
-Routine palliative resection of a synchronous primary lesion should therefore only be considered if the patient has an unequivocal imminent risk of obstruction or acute significant bleeding.
+Routine palliative resection of a synchronous primary lesion should therefore only be considered if the patient has an unequivocal imminent risk of obstruction, acute significant bleeding, perforation, or other significant tumor-related symptoms.